zouyajing/FLVIS/README.md

 ![here](https://github.com/zouyajing/PhD_document_for_navlab/blob/main/imgs/FLVIS_mapping.png)

-However, close the dense point cloud in rviz will help to improve the robustness of the system.
+Close the dense point cloud in rviz will help to improve the robustness of the system.

 ### 3. The modifications